tahmid-hasan/shopify-customer-scraper/README.md

 ### Example
 `scs generate-sheet -f filename -e csv` or `scs gs -f filename -e csv`

-Note that the default filename for generated sheet is `customer` and the default file extension is `xlsx`
+The default filename for generated sheet is `customer` and the default file extension is `xlsx`